 This charming stop-motion animated fable tells the story of a starving fox and a cunning chickadee, who find themselves trapped in a standoff.
 Without chance on his side, the chickadee turns the tables on the fox by proposing a plan that would feed him for the winter (instead of just a 'snack').
 But there's a catch: the two will need to work together to steal the feast.

 I wrote this children's fable back in 2008- around the same time I started working as a stop-motion animator.
 While building on my animation skills in a studio environment, I continued developing this story, until in 2011 I finally decided to go ahead to produce it myself.

 Although I had made short films before, I knew I couldn't do this one alone in my basement.
 So, through my connection to Cuppa Coffee animation studio in Toronto, I put together a team of stop-motion specialists to work on this project.
 These dedicated individuals are the best in their field, and signed on to this project in support of a good story with a low-budget.
 This was also my first time running an IndieGoGo fundraising campaign, with which we managed to raise over $2000 from the generous support of friends and family.
 Along with some additional funding from the National Film Board of Canada, I secured enough to get started.
 Starting in July, we set up shop in a corner of Cuppa Coffee's studios, and shot the 7 minute film over the next 5 months.

 The film premiered at the Montreal World Film Festival - 2012, and has since played in festivals around the world.
 There's a festival list below, along with a trailer and some making-of vignettes.
-The film is being distributed worldwide by The National Film Board of Canada, so you can follow the link below to watch the entire film.
+The film is being distributed worldwide by The National Film Board of Canada, and you can follow the link below to watch the entire film.